 - Read our in-depth Olympus OM-D E-M5 Mark III review

-- Read our in-depth Canon EOS M50 review
+- Read our in-depth Canon EOS M50 Mark II review

 If video quality is your priority, then it's hard to beat the Fujifilm X-T4 as a vlogging all-rounder.
 Sure, some full-frame cameras can still edge it for dynamic range and high ISO performance, but it's not a huge gap and the X-T4 offers a smaller overall setup that's ideal for travel.
 One of the best hybrid shooters around, the X-T4 brings significant upgrades on the X-T3 that include in-body image stabilization (IBIS), a bigger battery and improved autofocus.